bizzapagel/little-media-tracker/README.md

 # Weight Tracker

-A little web app for tracking weight loss.
+A little app for tracking weight loss.